Last updated on December 10, 2019 at 01:27 pm

 - Never ride or drive when distracted.
 It is never worth the risk of injuring yourself or someone else.

 These are just a few tips for everyone to follow while on the road.
-Remember, sharing the road helps keep everyone safe.
+Remember Plymouth Rock motorcycle is now affiliated with Rider Insurance and sharing the road helps keep everyone safe.
 Are you a motorcycle enthusiast?
 Tell Plymouth Rock Assurance your tips for staying safe.